ryanjohnsonnc/christensen-yachts/README.md

-# Starter for HTML/CSS/JS projects

-Includes Gulp to compile Sass into CSS, along with Autoprefixer and Browser Sync.
+# Christensen Yachts

+You can install gulp locally on your machine or you can just go fork the "public" folder.
+The only thing is, you may have to unminify the code.

-## Setup
+## Gulp Setup

-Before starting, you'll need [Node](https://nodejs.org/) (which includes NPM).

-If using OSX, I'd recommend this guide to [getting set up with Node and NPM](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).
+If you have node, you'll be fine

-Then install Gulp using `npm install -g gulp`.
+Install Gulp using `npm install -g gulp`.
 This installs Gulp globally and is needed later.

 Clone this repo to your local computer using this command: